A heart murmur is a sound made by turbulent blood flow in the heart. Some heart murmurs may be harmless. Others may be a sign of a heart problem.

 - If you smoke, talk to the doctor about ways to quit.

-- If you have high blood pressure or diabetes, follow the treatment plan.
+- Follow a treatment plan if you have high blood pressure or diabetes.

 - Heart murmurs.
 American Heart Association website.
 Available at: http://www.heart.org/en/health-topics/heart-murmurs.
 Accessed May 16, 2022.